Find out where candidates in the 2020 primary elections stand on redistricting reform.

-Fair Districts PA is currently tracking where all legislative candidates in the 2018 Elections stand on creating an independent citizens commission for redistricting.
+Fair Districts PA is tracking where all legislative candidates in the April 2020 election stand on replacing our hyper-partisan redistricting process with an impartial, independent citizens commission.

-We asked candidates, “What is your position on an independent citizens redistricting commission?”
-To see if and how your candidates responded, select your district from the drop-downs or maps below.
+“What is your position on an independent citizens redistricting commission?”

 Please contact us and ask for a link to our survey, so you can tell us where you stand on creating an independent commission to redraw political maps.